-If you design your parts in non-CAD software (Adobe Illustrator), please send us the original (native) ai file.
+If you design your parts in non-CAD software (Adobe Illustrator, Inkscape, CorelDraw) please send us the original (native) .ai or .eps file.
 We’ll take care of the conversion on our end.

 Your art should be sent to us at the exact size you want it cut (1:1 scale).
 We will not adjust your design based on written dimensions in the drawing, they are ignored by our system.
 Also, we prefer to work in Imperial Units (inches) when possible, but metric units are acceptable.

 Please note: If your design is in metric units, we only accept mm.
 We do not support cm or meter units.

 If you’ve converted your file from a raster file, please be sure to verify dimensions.
 Printing your design at 100% scale may help you confirm dimensions and scale.